MaSe69/dssb/md/30_Julia/julia_20_df_ops.md

 Mind the broadcasting operator!

-### Multiply with a vector
+### Multiply with a column to get an additional column

 Particularly, multiplying two columns to yield a third one in the same dataframe.

 >
     df2[!,:C] = df2[!,:A] .* df2[!,:B]

-The result is an additional column with column name C that is the row-wise product of columns A and B.
+The result here is an additional column with column name C that is the row-wise product of columns A and B.

-Such column with column multiplication is of utmost practical value.
+Such column-with-column-multiplications have a lot of practical use cases.

-### Multiply with a column (or other suitable vector)
+### Multiply two columns to get an array

 >
     df3 = df2.A .* df2.B
     println("df3 $df3")

-The result is a 1x2 array.
+The result here is a 1x2 array.

-Such a multiplication might be rather rare.
+Such a multiplication might be rather rare in practice.
 It is listed here to clarify confusion, if you in fact intended to do a column by column multiplication to get a third column.

 ## Matrix operations